ExpressLRS/Docs/docs/quick-start/tx-flash2400.md

 Select "Wifi Update" from the lua script.
 The Lua script will instruct you to go to a specific Ip Address, but you have to first connect to the Wifi Hotspot it created.
 It will show up in your network as `ExpressLRS TX Module`, and the password is simply `expresslrs`.

 Using your browser, navigate to the correct page (typically http://10.0.0.1/) and it should show an upload form (you will have to scroll down a bit).
-You can drag-and-drop the `HappyModel_ES24TX_2400_TX-<version>.bin` or `HappyModel_ES24TX_Slim_Pro_2400_TX-<version>.bin` file that the ExpressLRS Configurator created.
+You can drag-and-drop the `NamimnoRC_FLASH_2400_OLED_TX-<version>.bin` file that the ExpressLRS Configurator created.
 You can also click the `Choose File` button and navigate to the folder where the firmware was created.
 Ensure that you have selected the correct firmware file and click `Update`.

 Once the file is uploaded, the webserver should load a White page, with the message **Update Success!
 Rebooting...**